Bristol Yachts: Models and designers

 Early Bristol models aimed at the mass market and often were cutaway full keel or keel-centerboard designs.
 Among the first models were the Alberg designed 27 and the Herreshoff designed 29.

 Halsey Herreshoff, the grandson of the brilliant yacht designer and innovator Nathanael Herreshoff and a renowned yacht designer in his own right, designed a number of first generation models, including the Bristol Caravel 22, the 26 "Courier", 28, 29, 30, 33 and 34.
 His early designs made the most of the CCA rules with cutaway keels and long overhangs.
 His later designs were generally performance oriented fin and skeg or fin keel designs.
 Carl Alberg was responsible for the first generation Bristol models Corinthian 19 (one of the original Sailstar models that Bristol took over) and the Bristol 27 (a boat very similar in design to the Pearson Triton 28, also an Alberg design).
 Paul Coble designed the Corsair (another Sailstar model later identified as the Bristol 24)--a very stout and roomy 24 footer.
 The Bristol 32 and 39 (40) were designed by Ted Hood.

 Early Bristols offered a lot for their modest prices, including encapsulated lead keels on many models, but with iron punchings and concrete on many of the boats that joined the Bristol line when Bristol acquired the molds from Sailstar.
 The boats features large galleys for their day, large cockpits with seats you could sleep on, fiberglass cabin headliners on some models, and interiors with a nice blend of white formica and mahogany trim.
-The early boats had keel-hung rudders, cut away full keels and were moderately stout boats with an relatively comfortable motion for their day.
+The early boats had keel-hung rudders, cut away full keels and were moderately stout boats with a relatively comfortable motion for their day.
 The second generation Bristol yachts carried a decimal and a repeat of the second model number (27.7, 29.9, 31.1, 33.3, 35.5, 38.8, 41.1, 43.3, 45.5, 47.7, 51.1).
 They came from the design team of Ted Hood, an America's Cup designer.
 Hood designs generally were centerboard boats which aimed for performance without deep draft, although some models offered the option of a deeper fixed keel.
 The hull designs were a development of Ted Hood's "whale bottom" delta hull form, with a steep deadrise allowing the ballast to be placed low in the hull (compensating for the lack of ballast in the centreboard), and improving interior space.
 This hull design is known for its comfortable motion in a seaway.
 Several of the second generation boats were designed by Dieter Empacher, who, at the time, was employed by Hood design group.